Salesforce History: Your Guide from 1999 – 2022

 2004: Salesforce Ohana

-You may have just only heard about the Salesforce Ohana, with a recent push to involve not just the employee’s of Salesforce, but the global community they have created.
-But the Salesforce Ohana has been around from the very beginning, with wearing Hawaiian shirts into work to instil the culture and a Hawaiian themed launch party for Salesforce.com going public in June 2004.
-Hawaii was also what inspired Marc to purchase that first office in the Rincon Centre.
+You may have only just heard about the Salesforce Ohana, with a recent push to involve not only the employees of Salesforce, but the global community they had created.
+But the Salesforce Ohana has been around from the very beginning, with wearing Hawaiian shirts into work to instill the culture and a Hawaiian-themed launch party for Salesforce.com going public in June 2004.
+The culture of Hawaii was also what inspired Marc to purchase that first office in the Rincon Centre.

 2005: AppExchange Launched